GoogleCloudPlatform/professional-services/tools/k8s-secret-syncer/README.md

 Env Var | Description | Default
 --- | --- | ---
-SOURCE_NS | The namespace to copy secrets from | secrets SOURCE_ANNO | The annotation key to look for on secrets to determine the namespaces to it copy it to -- a secret will be copied to all namespaces that (regex) match this value | ns-propagate
+SOURCE_NS | The namespace to copy secrets from | secrets SOURCE_ANNO | The annotation key to look for on secrets to determine the namespaces to it copy it to -- a secret will be copied to all namespaces that (regex) match its value for this annotation | ns-propagate
 NS_BLACKLIST | A comma-separated list of namespaces to ignore as destinations for copying -- note that SOURCE_NS is automatically appended to this| kube-system,kube-public,default
 SYNC_INTERVAL_SECONDS | The interval at which to look for and copy secrets | 300 RESOURCE_KIND | The kind of resources to copy (change at your own risk) | secret